-3. One current utility bill - (only electric, water, or gas will be accepted) showing residence property address.
+One current utility bill - (electric, water, gas or internet/ cable) showing residence property address.

 Other residency documentation approved by school administration.

 In addition to the above, a utility disconnect notice from the previous address and proof of reconnect at the current address may be required.